Get a head full of facts about busting hair clogs

 Now the good news.
 No matter what you’re unclogging, whose hair’s clogging it or whether you’re using Liquid-Plumr® or plain old vinegar and baking soda, we’ve got your back.
 Because hair’s not the only thing that sticks together.

 We’ve all experienced a slow-draining sink in the morning, just when you’ve got the least time to deal with it and the most gunk to put down it.
 But with these sink-clearing tips you’ll be ready to face the day.

 Every time you bathe or shower, you’re sending hundreds of hairs down the drain, so it’s no surprise when you find yourself standing in a pool of slow-draining water.
-But follow these steps and you’ll be able to wash those hairs away too.
+But follow these steps for how to get hair out of a bathtub drain and you’ll be able to wash those hairs away, too.